-Convert between CGPA, Percentage, and SGPA for all grading scales.
-University-specific formulas and comprehensive grading solutions.
+Convert between CGPA, Percentage, and SGPA with 99.9% accuracy.
+Professional tool for university students with all grading scales and institution-specific formulas.

 Standard Formula: Percentage = CGPA × Conversion Factor